src-d/sourced-ce/docs/usage/commands.md

 $ sourced init orgs --token=_USER_TOKEN_ org1,org2...
 ```

-Installs and initializes **source{d} CE** for a list of GitHub organizations, downloading its repositories and
+Installs and initializes **source{d} CE** for a list of GitHub organizations, downloading their repositories and
 metadata: Users, PullRequests, Issues...

-The `orgs` argument must be a comma-separated list of GitHub organization.
+The `orgs` argument must be a comma-separated list of GitHub organizations.

-The `--token` must contain a valid GitHub user token for the past organizations.
+The `--token` must contain a valid GitHub user token for the given organizations.
 It should be granted with
 'repo' and'read:org' scopes.

 #### sourced init local